 Replacing the Cylinder Head.
 When all the valve clearances have been correctly adjusted, the cylinder head is ready for replacement.
-It is first of all necessary thoroughly to clean the gasket and remove any carbon deposit adhering to its edges, and to coat both sides of it with an even film of Castille soap.
+It is first of all necessary to thoroughly clean the gasket and remove any carbon deposit adhering to its edges, and to coat both sides of it with an even film of Castille soap.
 If the gasket has been in any way damaged during the removal of the cylinder head, do not attempt to use it again, but immediately procure a new one.
 See that any new gasket does not burr up around the stud holes and that the cylinder bore openings are clear of the cylinder bore themselves.
 The gasket can then be located over the studs in the cylinder block and gently pushed into position on to the upper face of the cylinder block.
-It will be found convenient to use a short length of tubing (a box spanner does quite well) over the studs to push the gasket parallel with the cylinder head and not to force one end or one side down before the other.
+It will be found convenient to use a short length of tubing (a box spanner does quite well) over the studs to push the gasket in position.
+This should be done very gently, taking care to keep the gasket parallel with the cylinder head and not to force one end or one side down before the other.